CIT28/files/w4/ps0p1.md

 **CONTENT FROM CS50 SITE END HERE**

+## OPTIONAl BREAK!
+- If you have complete 1 thru 4 you can submit your commit history and finish by the next due date.
+Make sure you tell me in your commits you are taking a break.
+If you do complete before the due date and want to review your work, then let me know in your submission comments.

 ## Grading
 - Submit your commit history URL your cyberchase in your private repo for grading
 - This is how I will grade your work:
 1. Did you provide the correct URL for cyberchase folder = 10 points.
 2. Did you do all the commits required for this work = 30 points
-3. Did the commits contain the workflow (authentic, pow and git ) data =  60 points
+3. Did the commits contain the workflow (poe, pow and git ) data =  60 points
 4. Work submitted after the due date will be reduced by 25 points.